-Cars over three years old must by law pass a yearly MOT test to show that they are roadworthy.
-Find out more about the MOT, including the five most common simple reasons why cars fail it.
-There’s also a checklist to help you give your car the best chance of a pass, and so avoid the cost and hassle of a re-test.
+Cars over three years old must by law pass a yearly MOT test to show they are roadworthy.
+Here you can find out more about the MOT, including the five most common simple reasons why cars fail it.
+There’s also a checklist to help you give your car the best chance of a pass, and so avoid the potential cost and hassle of a re-test.

 Key facts about the MOT test